 Mark’s practice encompasses a broad range of civil/commercial work with particular specialism in the fields of landlord and tenant, property and housing law as well as personal injury.
 He also undertakes advisory and adversarial work in general contractual and tortious disputes.

-Mark is an accredited mediator with experience of conducting mediations in a wide range of disputes.
+Mark is a Deputy District Judge.
+He is also an accredited mediator with experience of conducting mediations in a wide range of disputes.

-Mark also accepts instructions directly from members of the public in all property related matters within his specialist practice areas.
+Mark accepts instructions directly from members of the public in all property-related matters within his specialist practice areas.

 If you would like any further information regarding Mark Baumohl’s practice, please contact his clerks or call +44 (0)20 7405 6114.

 - Property and Landlord & tenant

 Acting for landlords and tenants in a wide range of matters involving both residential and business tenancies.
 Mark has experience of: